 Suicide is the second leading cause of death for youth ages 10 to 24, and the Kansas City area is not immune to this startling trend.
 Each day in the United States there is an average of over 5,240 attempts by young people in the seventh to 12th grades.

-GKCMHC’s main goal with the You Be You effort is to reach teens with a positive message of self-worth and value, reinforcing the idea that they do not need to be perfect, that just being themselves is good enough.
-Beginning this fall, the You Be You campaign will pilot in nine Kansas City area middle and high schools, a mix of both public and private institutions.* The You Be You campaign will be a school-based and student-led initiative.
+The main goal of You Be You is to reach teens with a positive message of self-worth and value, reinforcing the idea that they do not need to be perfect, that just being themselves is good enough.
+Beginning this fall, the You Be You campaign will pilot in nine Kansas City area middle and high schools, a mix of both public and private institutions.
+The You Be You campaign will be a school-based and student-led initiative.

 Mental health experts indicate that changing the conversation with positive messaging can help diminish negative thoughts, and encourage teens to open up and reach out to others for the help and support they need.

-Kansas City-based advertising firm Bernstein-Rein donated its services to create the You Be You campaign for GKCMHC.
+Kansas City-based advertising firm Bernstein-Rein donated its services to create the You Be You campaign.
 Teen focus groups informed the strategy and young professionals participated in the creative process as well as the development of messages.

 “It was important for us to get teen input as we created You Be You so we could be the most effective with the effort,” said Sarah Link Ferguson, GKCMHC Coordinator.